HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Whitespace

-Repeated whitespace has meaning within FSH files only within string literals <span style="background-color: #fff5e6;">and when used for [indenting rules](reference.html#indented-rules) {%include tu.html%}</span>.
+Repeated whitespace has meaning in FSH only within string literals <span style="background-color: #fff5e6;">and when used for [indenting rules](reference.html#indented-rules) {%include tu.html%}</span>.
 In all other contexts, repeated whitespace is not meaningful.
 Whitespace insensitivity can be used to improve readability.
 For example:

 ```
 * component contains appearanceScore 0..3 and pulseScore 0..3 and grimaceScore 0..3 and activityScore 0..3 and respirationScore 0..3